 You may need to stop taking iron tablets or other medicines which can cause constipation, for 1 week before the test.

-At the hospital you change into a gown.
-Your radiographer answers any questions that you have.
-You lie on your left hand side.
+They'll ask you to change into a hospital gown.
+You lie on a couch on your left hand side.

 Having a CT colonography